Quantum Kirwan for quantum K-theory: Quantum K-theory of toric quotients

 \section{Quantum K-theory of toric quotients}

 In this section we use the K-theoretic quantum Kirwan map to give a presentation of the quantum K-theory of any smooth proper toric Deligne-Mumford stack with projective coarse moduli space.
 The case of projective spaces was treated in Buch-Mihalcea \cite{buch:qk} and Iritani-Milanov-Tonita \cite{iri:qkt}, and general toric varieties were treated in Givental \cite{giv:toric}.
 The toric stacks we consider are obtained as git quotients for actions of tori on vector spaces.
 Let \(G\) be a torus with Lie algebra $\g$.
-Let \(X\) be a vector space with a representation of \(G\) such that the weights \(\mu_i \in \g^\dual_\R, i = 1,\ldots, k\) of the action are contained in the interior of a half-space in $\g^\dual_\R$.
+Let \(X\) be a vector space with a representation of \(G\) such that the weights

+of the action are contained in the interior of a half-space in $\g^\dual_\R$.
 For generic polarization, the git quotient \(X \qu G\) is smooth.
 We assume that $X \qu G$ is non-empty, and for simplicity that the generic stabilizer is trivial.
 We have